puzzle/kubernetes-techlab/labs/01_quicktour.md

 ## Overview

-Kubernetes consists out of Kubernetes master nodes and kubernetes minion (compute) nodes.
+Kubernetes consists out of Kubernetes master nodes and kubernetes minion (also knows as worker or compute) nodes.

 ### Master and minion nodes
 The master components are the _apiserver_, the _scheduler_ and the _controller-manager_.